Genealogy-valued Feller diffusion: Concepts and main results

 \paragraph{Extension of the operator \texorpdfstring{$\Omega^{\uparrow}$}{Omega}}

-To understand the structure of the process and to relate it to familiar objects in the next paragraph (see in particular Corollaries~\ref{C.tvF} and \ref{cor.834}), as well as for some calculations in proofs it is useful to extend the validity of the martingale problem to larger domains of test functions, even if this is not needed for uniqueness.
+To understand the material in the paragraph starting on page~\pageref{sec:prop-relat-texorpdfs} which relates the process $\mfU$ to familiar objects (recall in particular Corollaries~\ref{prop.tvF} and \ref{prop.834}), as well as for some calculations in proof sections it is useful to extend the validity of the martingale problem to \emph{larger domains of test functions}, even if this is not needed for uniqueness.

 We obtain more martingales for our process if we write the elements of $\U$ in a particular form and then use the particle approximation from \cite{Gl12} to extend the operator $\Omega^\uparrow$ to larger classes of functions, which we will use heavily in the sequel to explore the structure of $(\mfU_t)_{t \geq 0}$.
+We obtain this class by adding two domains of test functions on which $\Omega^\uparrow$ can be defined.

 The polar decomposition of elements of $\U$ discussed in Section~\ref{sec:polar-repr-stat} and in particular in equation \eqref{e998} suggests considering test functions of the form

 where $\wh \Phi^{n,\varphi}$ acts on the genealogy component $\hat\mfu$, and $\bar\Phi$ acts on the mass component $\bar\mfu$ of $\mfu$, i.e.\ recalling \eqref{eq:Pi-total}we have $\wh \Phi^{n,\varphi}\in \wh\Pi$ and $\bar \Phi$ is a function on $\R_+$.